Know before you go

 Best time to visitEarly spring to late summer

 There are four parts to this reserve; Monument Hill, Round's Meadow, North Meadow and Old Cider House.
 Common Hill was common land until the early Nineteenth century, by which time most of it had been enclosed into small holdings.
 Monument Hill was one such holding and what was once grazing land is now a herb rich meadow.
 North Meadow and Old Cider House are another small holding, and was part arable and part orchard.
 Although the orchard remains, the arable land has reverted to grassland.
 Common Hill is part of the Woolhope Dome Living Landscape.

-In August 2020 we purchased Round's Meadow, an additional field of 3.1 acres at Common Hill, adjacent to the Monument Hill thanks to funding through an Enforcement Undertaking via the Environment Agency and donations from the public.
-We will begin to manage the new land with seasonal grazing and plan to spread seed collected from areas of the existing reserve next year (2021) to improve the diversity of wildflowers and grasses.
+In August 2020 we purchased Round's Meadow, an additional field of 3.1 acres at Common Hill, adjacent to the Monument Hill.
+We are managing the new land with seasonal grazing and spreading seed collected from areas of the existing reserve to improve the diversity of wildflowers and grasses.

-This year, we recorded the wood white butterfly on the site - a species which is rapidly declining nationally but which maintains a stronghold in Herefordshire and the Woolhope Dome in particular.
-We also recorded wildflowers such as betony and cowslip here and bird's nest orchid just outside the land.
+Over 20 kinds of butterflies have been recorded on Common Hill including the wood white - a species which is rapidly declining nationally but which maintains a stronghold in Herefordshire and the Woolhope Dome in particular.
+We also recorded wildflowers such as betony and cowslip with bird's nest orchid just outside the land.

 Join today and receive a free Nature Reserves guide